 Security and emergency planning

-secret" until they are officially published, hence the need for the additional precautions.
-Outside of the CGD offices, there are security cameras, and visitors must ask for access and be accompanied in order to enter into the premises of the CGD.
+The CGD is a secure environment and all employees must possess a secret security clearance.
+Some documents are secret until they are officially published, hence the need for additional precautions.
+Outside of the CGD offices, there are security cameras, and visitors must request access and be accompanied in order to circulate through the premises of the CGD.

 The CGD is committed to offering its clients the highest level of service, whether it is through translation services (for certain types of notices only), invoice processing or answering general inquiries.
 In 2007, the CGD conducted a client satisfaction survey, with results showing an overall satisfaction rating of 97%.
 In a follow-up survey in 2011, the CGD maintained its high client satisfaction rating with a rate of 95%.
-The CGD's service standards are the following:
+The CGD's service standards are as follows: